It’s all about the design hierarchy in a period house.

 Basically, it means keeping the best stuff for your most important rooms such as the drawing room and dining room!

-In contrast, the 21st century home is far more egalitarian as an airing cupboard will have the same door handle as the main living room!
+In contrast, the 21st century home is far more egalitarian with an airing cupboard often having the same door handle as the living room.

 I’m fascinated by the variety and contrast in period home interiors.

 Therefore, if you want to give an authentic ‘flow’ to your old property you must reserve the best décor and features for your public rooms.

 Let me take you on a quick tour of my house to explain further.